zhiyuan5986/qlib/examples/benchmarks_dynamic/incremental/README.md

 The paper has been accepted by KDD 2023. [[arXiv](https://arxiv.org/abs/2306.09862)]

+To get rid of dependencies on qlib, please refer to our [API](https://github.com/SJTU-Quant/DoubleAdapt) repo.

 ## Dataset
 Following DDG-DA, we run experiments on the crowd source version of qlib data which can be downloaded by
 ```bash